billdozerrr/CryptoRicers/README.md

 ## Ricer Design

-Ricers’ designs are based on the aesthetic recently published by the failed Indie video game Kickstarter campaign Drift Stage (see Pages 2-3 for examples).
+Ricers’ designs are based on the aesthetic recently published by the failed Indie video game Kickstarter campaign Drift Stage.
 Customizable features include: engine and body modifications, paint jobs, decals, tires, mufflers/exhaust, stance (wheel spacing), and more.

 ## Attributes